 Intersex-inclusive Progress Pride Flag collage

-For LGBTQ+ History Month, Chelsea Physic Garden is celebrating diversity in people and plants.
+For LGBTQ+ History Month, Chelsea Physic Garden celebrates diversity in people and plants.
 Historically, the LGBTQ+ community has been referred to as ‘unnatural’, however, the ‘natural’ world has many characteristics that do not fit societal norms and binaries.
 For example, trees are known to change sex throughout their lives, and non-human animals have been recorded partnering up into same-sex couples.
 There are also cultural links between the LGBTQ+ community and the symbolism of flowering plants, which can be found in slurs like ‘pansy’, or ‘a streak of lavender’.
 The exhibition shares stories about fascinating plants and animals in the Garden.
 They challenge us to think about what we consider to be unnatural.
 We are all part of nature and so nature is invariably Queer.

 Intersex-inclusive Progressive Pride Flag collage, Photo by Connor Butler